evansyong/hdb-rag-chatbot/README.md

 4. Install and run Ollama:

 - Install from here: [https://ollama.com](https://ollama.com)
-- Run `ollama run deepseek-r1`
+- Run `ollama run deepseek-r1` to start the Ollama server manually

-5. Launch the notebook and run all cells.
+5. Launch the notebook and run all cells, using the virtual environment as the kernel.

 ## 🧪 Demo